 + PRO: Furnished accommodation is available

 Many rental properties come furnished with modern and clean furniture, and they often look like they’re right off the pages of an IKEA catalogue.
-Landlords are usually willing to replace furniture the tenant isn't happy with, and should they need to buy their own, there are plenty of options.
+Landlords are usually willing to replace furniture you aren’t happy with, and should you need to buy your own, there are plenty of options.

 Lifestyle in Norway